 Zhong Lin Wang, a Regents professor, said, “This hybrid power textile presents a novel solution to charging devices in the field from something as simple as the wind blowing on a sunny day.”

 Scientists used a commercial textile machine to sew solar cells made from lightweight polymer fibers with fiber-based triboelectric nanogenerators.

 Triboelectric nanogenerators use a combination of the triboelectric effect and electrostatic induction.
 Thus, it generates a small amount of electrical power from mechanical motion like rotation, sliding or vibration.

-This new fabric is 320 micrometers thick woven together with strands of wool.
-It is flexible, breathable, lightweight and adaptable for various uses.
-It also could be combined into tents, curtains or wearable garments.
+This new fabric is 320 micrometers thick and woven together with strands of wool.
+It is flexible, breathable, lightweight, and adaptable for various uses.
+It also could be combined into tents, curtains, or wearable garments.

 Wang said, “Fiber-based triboelectric nanogenerators capture the energy created when certain materials become electrically charged after they come into moving contact with a different material.
 We used photoanodes made in a wire-shape fashion for the sunlight-harvesting part of the fabric.”

 The backbone of this new fabric is made from polymer materials that are cheap and eco-friendly.
 Electrodes are made through a process that is used in large-scale manufacturing.